-When you use the product, your urine may turn yellow or yellow-greenish.
+- When you use the product, your urine may turn yellow or yellow-greenish.
 Mine did.
-This is likely due to the riboflavin and other B vitamins in the product.
+This is likely due to the riboflavin in the product.

-The bottom line, as with all dietary supplements, if you have any health issues, show the ingredients to your doctor and/or pharmacist and see what they have to say.
+As with all dietary supplements, if you have any health issues, show the Oxyfresh Vitality ingredients to your doctor and listen to what they have to say.

 I really liked the taste of Oxyfresh Vitality.
 Beyond that, I can only tell you that I did not notice any differences when I tried this supplement for 10 days.
 But that doesn't mean it's not doing anything.
 Maybe I didn't use it long enough?
 There may have been changes going on at the cellular level that I couldn't feel.
 Take that for what it is.